cclow/50sfit/pages/about.md

 Through this journey, I found that much of the advice from conventional wisdom are misguided.[^theBiggestLoser] I have also found lots of good credible information on these matters.

 I found that most diets do not work beyond the short term, and that watching what we eat is more effective than monitoring how much we eat.
 I learned that many of the foods we thought were healthy are not, and vice versa.
-I learned that cardio, as it is commonly practised to burn fat, does not work, and that we are better off building strength, muscles, and mobility.
+I learned that we are better off building strength, muscles, and mobility, than doing cardio, as it is commonly practised, to burn fat.
 I have learned that besides exercising and dieting, there are many other factors to one's health, including rest, recovery, and even following our bodies' natural rhythms.
 I have learned that weight loss is just a small component of living a strong, active, fulfilling life, that we should find our own balances between health, fitness, performance, longevity and enjoying life.

 Our bodies are wonderfully complex, and even good information can be incomplete, inconclusive, hard to interpret, or seemingly contradicting.
 However, there is enough we can agree on that would let most people improve their current state.

 I'm still continually learning through reading, listening, thinking, and experimenting with myself.
 I hope that by sharing what has worked for me would help you in some ways to live a fuller 50s and beyond.